 AJAC journeys out apprentices at a higher rate than the state average, but below the rate of the JLMP IAM/Boeing Joint Apprenticeship Committee.
-In 2017, 51.7% of exiting AJAC apprentices successfully journeyed out of their program, 10 percentage points higher than the statewide completion rate of 41.6%.
-However, the AJAC completion rate trails the comparable IAM/Boeing Joint Apprenticeship Committee, a joint effort of Boeing and IAM District 751, where 21 of 21 exiting apprentices successfully journeyed out of their apprenticeship in 2017.
-For the two occupations where AJAC and the IAM/Boeing program both trained exiting apprentices, the differences were stark.
-IAM/Boeing journeyed out 100% of their machinist apprentices versus 61.4% of AJAC machinists, and 100% of their industrial machinery mechanics versus 0% of AJAC's apprentices in the same field.
-AJAC does a good job journeying out its apprentices, but falls short of the comparable JLMP program.
+In 2017, 51.7% of exiting AJAC apprentices successfully journeyed out of their program, 10 percentage points higher than the statewide completion rate of 41.6%.214 However, the AJAC completion rate trails the comparable IAM/Boeing Joint Apprenticeship Committee, a joint effort of Boeing and IAM District 751, where 21 of 21 exiting apprentices successfully journeyed out of their apprentices, the differences were stark.
+IAM/Boeing journeyed out 100% of their machinist apprentices versus 61.4% of AJAC machinists, and 100% of their industrial machinery mechanics versus 0% of AJAC's apprentices in the same field.216 AJAC does a good job journeying out its apprentices, but falls short of the comparable JLMP program.